惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Before even thinking about applying makeup, pro groomers suggest indulging in a solid skin-care routine before adding anything else.
 “Prepping the skin is key—when skin looks its best, the less makeup you need,” says Komorowski.

-Moisturizers, face oils, and primers are a key first step to ensuring that the makeup going onto your face afterwards will apply and sit right.
-“For skin prep, I always recommend a well-hydrated face as a great starting point,” says Brown, while Flores adds, “Skin is the foundation of everything.
+Moisturizers, face oils, and primers are a key first step to ensuring that the makeup going onto your face after will apply and sit right.
+“For skin prep, I always recommend a well-hydrated face as a great starting point,” says Brown.
+Flores adds, “Skin is the foundation of everything.
 I always begin with thorough hydration to create a balanced, light-reflective surface.
 A well-prepped face allows makeup to sit seamlessly, enhancing rather than masking.”

 Consider using a hydrating face oil as a first step.
-“My go-to for skin prep is CIRCA 1970 Face Oil,” says Komorowski.
-“It’s a true, one-and-done product that guys respond to immediately.
-Use half a dropper, and rub all over face and neck.”
-Groomers such as Day enjoy also prepping the skin with a micellar water.
-“I like Bioderma or La Roche Posay: you can’t go wrong with French pharmacy brands, which are reasonably priced and easily available.”
+“My go-to for skin prep is Circa 1970 face oil,” says Komorowski.
+“It’s a true one-and-done product that guys respond to immediately.
+Use half a dropper and rub all over the face and neck.”
+Groomers such as Day also enjoy prepping the skin with micellar water.
+“I like Bioderma or La Roche-Posay: You can’t go wrong with French pharmacy brands, which are reasonably priced and easily available.”

 Non-negotiable, however, is a daily moisturizer that fits your skin type.
-Day enjoys the La Roche Posay Toleraine range, while Brown prefers the Chanel Solution 10 moisturizer.
+Day enjoys the La Roche-Posay Toleraine range, while Brown prefers the Chanel Solution 10 moisturizer.
 “It’s lightweight and free of any harsh irritants, and one of the few moisturizers I can recommend across a variety of skin types,” says Brown.
-“Men’s skin tends to be thicker, and because they often use a physical act of exfoliation (shaving), skin tends to be more sensitive right after.”
+“Men’s skin tends to be thicker, and, because they often use a physical act of exfoliation (shaving), it tends to be more sensitive right after.”

 Blue Lagoon Skin Science